iambriccardo/jenchmark/README.md

 # Jenchmark

 Jenchmark is a super simple benchmarking library for Java based on reflection and metadata.
+The framework by default benchmarks the whole method.
+However, it supports checkpointing for measuring the performance of specific sections within each method.

+I hope you will like this lil-project made during a boring afternoon 🥱.
+Should you have any comments or suggestions feel free to open a PR.

-It has been created while experimenting with framework design and is not meant to be used in a production environment.
+_Jenchmark has been created while experimenting with framework design and is not meant to be used in a production environment._

 # Sample usage

 ## 1. Define `class` to be benchmarked

 * The annotation `@Benchmark` specifies that we want to benchmark this class.
 It requires the name of the benchmark and optionally the generator used to automatically inject values for methods.
 * The annotation `@InjectCheckpointer` specifies that we want to have access to a `Checkpointer` in this class.
   The `Checkpointer` is used to checkpoint the function in specific places.

 In case you are using the checkpointer, you **must** have a constructor accepting a `Checkpointer` implementation.

 ```java

 @Benchmark(name = "TestBenchmark", fallbackGenerator = BaseGenerator.class)
 @InjectCheckpointer(checkpointer = BenchmarkEngine.EngineCheckpointer.class)
 public class TestBenchmark {